Which Potting Mix is Best? 111

 Response from Scott's Australia regarding the performance of the Scott's and Debco products in our potting mix experiment.

 After releasing the results of our potting mix experiment, Scott’s responded with a series of phone calls and emails.
-We provided Scott’s with information relating to some of the batch numbers of potting mix used and further clarified how the experiment was run.
+I provided Scott’s with information relating to some of the batch numbers of potting mix used and further clarified how the experiment was run.
 They provided this written response.
 We have a few comments regarding their response:

 Scott’s cannot ensure that the product used were appropriate for trialling based on the ages found.
 The data described is not a true reflection of Scott’s and Debco quality and provides a biased view we believe based on bag age alone.
 Therefore the integrity of this trial has been placed in jeopardy when the data is stacking 1 year old mixes against other unknown aged products.

 The trial run the year previous (Dec 2015-Feb 2016) was with the Scott’s Premium Organic, which was purchased the day the experiment was set up.
 It had the same results as this year.
 So I’m not sure that the shelf life did have that much to do with the poor performance of that product.
-This is unless it had been sitting in Bunnings for considerable time before we purchased it.
+This is unless it had been sitting in Bunnings for considerable time before I purchased it.
 However, Scott’s response indicates that this is unlikely to be the case, due to high turnover of their product.
 It would be ideal to test all potting mixes fresh off the production line, and compare apples with apples, rather than apples with oranges.
 However, this experiment reflects the actual use of this product by the public.
 If a true, premium graded product, performs as the consumer expects it to, then this shouldn’t affect the results.

 The Australian Standard recommends a best before use date.
 This is a process Scott’s has considered but also knows from 6 years of sales data that no growing media is available for sale in stores longer than 4 months from delivery date.